 Sometimes I get lucky.
-I have been working on the quintessential lemon cake for years, and although I have encountered a couple of formulas that are quite lovely in their own right, they are not exactly what I have in mind.
+I've been working on the quintessential lemon cake for years, and although I encountered a couple of formulas that are quite lovely in their own right, they are not exactly what I have in mind.

 However, in both of my early tests, the rind was so bitter that most folks would not appreciate it.
 To get rid of the bitterness in the rind, you must blanch the lemon peels at least three times in fresh batches of simmering water, and THEN simmer in syrup for an hour or longer.
-You will not be able to maintain the shape of a lemon slice with all that simmering.
+You can't retain the shape of a lemon slice with all that simmering.

 Luscious Candied Lemon Sage Tea Cake

 This is the kind of cake that I treasure in my repertoire.
-It’s a simple yet memorable cake, usually served unadorned.
-It’s the perfect accompaniment to afternoon tea or coffee.
+It's a simple, yet memorable cake, best served unadorned.
+It's the perfect accompaniment to afternoon tea or coffee.

-It’s also very easy to make and does not require creaming of butter, sugar and eggs.
+It's also easy to make and doesn't require creaming of butter, sugar, and eggs.
 If you have the Candied Lemon Peel, you can throw it together in a snap and be eating the most delicious, satisfying cake in less than an hour.

 baking spray (combination of vegetable oil and flour)

 15-18 large fresh sage leaves